Bodrum, Türkiye: The Ultimate Travel Guide 2026

 Visiting Orak Adası Island

-Datça Peninsula
+2. Datça Peninsula

-Ruins On The Datça Peninsula
+Ruins on the Datça Peninsula

 The Datça Peninsula is a narrow, windswept finger of land stretching into the Aegean Sea, where the rhythms of life move a little slower.
-Heading west from Bodrum, the drive to Datça is one of the most scenic in Turkey — winding roads lined with pine forests, mountain views, and glimpses of shimmering turquoise water.
+Heading west from Bodrum, the drive to Datça is one of the most scenic in Türkiye — winding roads lined with pine forests, mountain views, and glimpses of shimmering turquoise water.
 Unlike Bodrum’s lively resorts, Datça…

-Location: Datça/Muğla, Türkiye | Distance: 41.1km
+Location: Datça/Muğla, Türkiye | Hours: 24 Hours | Price: Free | Distance: 41.1km

 Visiting Datça Peninsula

-Euromos Temple Of Zeus
+Euromos Temple of Zeus

 CC BY-SA 4.0 / Dosseman